5 Steps to Make Your Marketing Supply Chain More Efficient

 4. Streamline workflow/approval processes

 Many marketing departments devote considerable time reviewing, editing, and approving ad-hoc marketing requests.
-It is estimated that an improved Marketing Supply Chain can save up to 25% of a marketing department’s time which can be devoted to other revenue-generating tasks.
+It is estimated that an improved supply chain in marketing can save up to 25% of a marketing department’s time which can be devoted to other revenue-generating tasks.

 An integrated portal through which submissions flow to the right team members for approval and editing is a big time-saver.
 Seek such a solution for your company.